There are two kinds of people who make messes in the kitchen–those who cook and those who prepare meals because they have to eat.

 Ingredients for the Layers:

-- Red sauce of choice, ~400 gm [This is approximate, but use an amount that when mixed with the white sauce covers the casserole to the edges.]
+- Red sauce of choice, ~2 C. This is approximate, but use an amount that when mixed with the white sauce covers the casserole to the edges.

-- White Alfredo or lasagne sauce of choice, ~300 gm [As above.]
+- White Alfredo or lasagne sauce of choice, ~1 C.

 - Baby spinach or torn up leaves of regular spinach

-- Fresh or dried lasagna noodles, enough for 3 layers in casserole dish [Do not use wavy edged noodles.
-Anna says these are ugly.
-Use thin, flat sheets of pasta.]
+- Fresh or dried lasagne noodles, enough for 3 layers in casserole dish Use thin, flat sheets of pasta, rather than the wavy variety.

 - Heat 2 T. olive oil in large saucepan over medium heat.